IntersectMBO/plutus/doc/index.rst

 -------------------------------------------

-See also the `public Plutus libraries documentation <https://playground.plutus.iohkdev.io/doc/haddock/>`_ to access Haddock-generated documentation of all the code, including Plutus Core.
+See also the `public Plutus libraries documentation <https://playground.plutus.iohkdev.io/doc/haddock/>`_ to access Haddock-generated documentation of all the code.

 .. toctree::